 When you disengage the defrost mode, the dehumidifier should start blowing warm air into the room.
 If it continues to blow cold air, something is wrong.

 How do I stop my dehumidifier from blowing hot air?

-If the unit is blowing hot rather than warm air into the room, it is mostly dirty and it needs to be cleaned up.
-Turn it off, wait for it to cool down and then clean it.
+If the unit is blowing hot rather than warm air into the room, it is mostly dirty and needs cleaning up.
+Turn it off, wait for it to cool down, and then clean it.
 That should resolve the problem.

 Do dehumidifiers make the room warmer?